 Either keeping or transporting your crested gecko, a cage is one of the most useful items you will buy.
 High quality cages give your little reptile a sense of belonging and security.

-Here are five factors to consider when buying a crested gecko cage.
+Here are 5 factors to consider when buying a crested gecko cage.

 1. Crested gecko cage size and measurements